NHRA: World's largest auto racing organization

-Keeping with Parks’ original philosophy, current President Tom Compton guides the sport and assures that safety and technological improvements will remain a top priority in 2013.
+Keeping with Parks’ original philosophy, new President Peter Clifford guides the sport and assures that safety and technological improvements will remain a top priority in 2016.
 Progressive changes will help the NHRA continue to fulfill its leadership role in the motorsports world well into the future.
 The NHRA will protect and further the best interests of the sport, constantly lobbying for beneficial safety and insurance legislation for auto enthusiasts.
 One of the most important events in drag racing history occurred in March 1993, when the Federation Internationale de I’Automobile (FIA) officially recognized the sport.
 That opened the doors to drag racing and afforded it a more solidified role in the world’s motorsports community.

 NHRA, the largest motorsports sanctioning body in the world, also is an active member of the Specialty Equipment Market Association (SEMA) and actively works with the SFI Foundation to promote safety in competition and the high-performance aftermarket industry.
 NHRA also is drag racing’s representative in international motorsports through its membership in the Automobile Competition Committee for the United States (ACCUS).
 Participation on and off the track has made the NHRA Mello Yello Drag Racing Series one of the most popular forms of racing, reaching thousands of fans, members and sponsors at 300 mph.